michaeltrankhoa/BKU-HCMUT-IoT-181-Fall-2018/Assignment/App/README.md

 `sudo npm install -g react-native-cli`

-## Open Terminal, then type command to clone this repo:
+## Open Terminal, then type command to clone this repository (for the latest version):

 `git clone https://github.com/arcanine525/IOT-SmartPlug-Demo`